 Vehicle rollovers are relatively uncommon but extremely dangerous.
 They occur in only two percent of all crashes, and yet they account for approximately one-third of crashes in which people are killed.
 In fact, aside from head-on collisions, rollovers are probably the worst-case scenario when it comes to being involved in an automobile accident.
+This is why many victims seek out experienced automobile accident attorneys to handle their cases and ensure they get the compensation they deserve.

 The lives being lost in rollover accidents are not going unnoticed.
 Government agencies are implementing more realistic crash tests.
 Technologies like electronic stability control are being made available on new automobiles.
 Public safety campaigns – especially those that encourage seatbelt use – are proving to be effective.
 However, for those who have been injured or killed in a rollover caused by someone else’s negligence, accident prevention efforts are not going to bring justice.
 Only the legal system can do that.